NJIT-WIS/mywebclass-simulation/team_productivity_log.md

 ## Team Productivity Log
-This log is to track issue title,story points, issue link, status, assigned to, assigned on, completed on, category, status notes.
+This log is to track issue title,story points, issue link, status, assigned to, assigned on, completed on, category, status notes for the entire team working on this project

 | Issue Title          | Story Points |   Issue Link |    Status | Assigned to |  Assigned on | Completed on |        Category | Status notes |
 |:---------------------|:------------:|-------------:|----------:|------------:|-------------:|-------------:|----------------:|------------:|